FC St. Gallen

 Fussballclub St. Gallen 1879, commonly known as St. Gallen, is a Swiss professional football club based in the city of St. Gallen, Canton of St. Gallen.
-As of the 2022–23 season, the team competes in the Swiss Super League.
+It is the second oldest football club in continental Europe, after Kjøbenhavns Boldklub.
+The team competes in the Swiss Super League, the top tier of Swiss football.

 History

 Founded on 19 April 1879, FC St. Gallen is the oldest club still in existence in Swiss football.
 However, the team has had relatively little success in comparison to other clubs.
 Despite the fact that St. Gallen won the Swiss championship twice in the 1903–04 and 1999–2000 seasons, the team has mostly been a mid-table side.
-During the last decade, the strength of the club continually declined and this eventually resulted in the transformation to a yo-yo club.
-St. Gallen were relegated to the second-tier Challenge League twice at the end of the 2007–08 and the 2010–11 seasons.

-In 2016 FC St. Gallen, became a member of the exclusive Club of Pioneers, as the oldest football club of Switzerland.
+St. Gallen were relegated to the second-tier Challenge League twice, at the end of the 2007–08 and the 2010–11 seasons.
+Since their promotion back to the Swiss Super League, they have remained in the top division for the past twelve years, establishing themselves again as a midtable club.
+In the 2019–20 season, the club finished as runners-up.
+Despite being based in a relatively small city, St. Gallen are known for their excellent support at both home and away games.
+In 2016, FC St. Gallen, became a member of the exclusive Club of Pioneers, as the oldest football club of Switzerland.

 Stadium

 FC St. Gallen play their home games at the Kybunpark.
 The stadium has a capacity of 19,694 and it is on the west side of town.
-The stadium replaced the former Espenmoos stadium in the east.
+The stadium replaced the former Espenmoos in the east.